thomromano/javaScriptRepo/README.md

+# JavaScript Repository
+---
+A set of starter files

-# How to use this repo
+## How to use this repo

 1. npm i